naina-neu/READ/README.md

 #### Step 4

-Click on the (...) beside the Customize button, to create a product page.
-Click on the edit code highlighted in the image below
+Click on the (...) beside the Customize button, to create a Product template page.
+Click on the 'Edit code' highlighted in the image below

 ![Alt text](/images/product/Edit_code_menu_step4.png?raw=true "Optional Title")

 #### Step 5

-On clicking on the edit code, a default dashboard is displayed.
+On clicking on the 'Edit code' button, a default dashboard is displayed.
 Click on the Add new template to create the product page.

 ![Alt text](/images/product/Edit_Code_dashboard_display_step5.png?raw=true "Optional Title")

 #### Step 6

-Popup of Add new template is been generated.
+Popup of Add new template is been displayed.
 6.1 Template type - Select product
 6.2 Select liquid file
 6.3 File name - name the file as per your preference